 There is a reason why so many martial artists have come to regard the people they train with as their second family.
 Sweating it out with the same group of people a few times a week has a way of building camaraderie, which you will be hard-pressed to find in any other social environment.

 As you progress in your training, you will find that it is that sense of community that spurs you on when you are at your laziest and most unmotivated.

-It should go without saying that each and every member of the gym has a part to play to creating that friendly, communal vibe.
-This means, first and foremost, being respectful towards your coach and training buddies.
+It should go without saying that each and every member of the gym has a part to play to create that friendly, communal vibe.
+This means, first and foremost, being respectful towards your coach and training partners.

-Here are some things you can do to make sure you’re helping to create a fun and safe training environment for everyone else.
+Here are some things you can do to create a fun and safe training environment for everyone else.

 #1 Learn How To Hold Pads Properly

 In some gyms, students will need to use boxing or kicking pads to help catch their partner’s punches, kicks, knees, and elbows.
 In others, you only need to use your gloves during drills.
 Regardless, the principles remain the same.